awsdocs/aws-kms-developer-guide/doc_source/concepts.md

 An *alias* is a friendly name for a CMK\.
 For example, you can refer to a CMK as *test\-key* instead of 1234abcd\-12ab\-34cd\-56ef\-1234567890ab\.

 Aliases make it easier to identify a CMK in the AWS Management Console\.
-You can also use an alias to identify a CMK in some AWS KMS operations, including [cryptographic operations](#cryptographic-operations)\.
+You can use an alias to identify a CMK in some AWS KMS operations, including [cryptographic operations](#cryptographic-operations)\.
 In applications, you can use a single alias to refer to different CMKs in each AWS Region\.

+You can also allow and deny access to CMKs based on their aliases without having to edit policies or manage grants\.
+This feature is part of AWS KMS support for attribute\-based access control \(ABAC\)\.
+For details, see [Using ABAC for AWS KMS](abac.md)\.

 In AWS KMS, aliases are independent resources, not properties of a CMK\.
 As such, you can add, change, and delete an alias without affecting the associated CMK\.